Pie-R-Squared/HorseRaceSimulator/README.md

    - Windows
    - MacOS

-The UI is optimised for windows computers so there may be some layout differences due to the core OS.
-However, the application is designed to be compatible with both.
+The UI is optimised for both Windows and Mac, with the latest update on 11th April 2025.

 2. **System Requirements**:
    - Java Development Kit (JDK) build version 16